Richiban/BasketUI/README.md

 # BasketUI
-A simple shopping basket written in TypeScript
+A simple shopping basket written in TypeScript with React